LordAshes/TaleSpire-ExtraAssetsRegistrationPlugin/README.md

 ## Change Log

 ```
+3.0.1: Moved cache to CustomData folder so other plugins can access the portraits and assetInfo.cache file
 3.0.0: Added Aura anchor points to allow creation of general mini swappable equipment
 2.9.0: Subseclection fucntionality added which allows asset bundles to have variants of the asset
 2.8.1: Added Unity Project assets folder sample for making Encounters (including the animated pointer)